sgoguen/godelian-toolkit/docs/2024/12/fsharp-advent.md

 # The Gödelian Toolkit: Systematically Testing Simple Languages

 The Gödelian Toolkit is a small library that can help you generate all possible programs for a language you define.
 Each program is assigned a unique number, and each number corresponds to a unique program.
-If you pick a random number, you'll always get a valid program back.
+If you pick a random number, you will always get a valid program back.

 We call these `Gödelian Constructors`.